-For the time of year that we flew (February) there were only two options for airlines to Orlando, Florida with direct flights.
-They were Virgin Atlantic and British Airways.
+For the time of year that we flew (February), there were only two options for airlines to Orlando, Florida with direct flights.
+They were Virgin Atlantic Destination All Destinations and British Airways.
 Both of which fly out of London (Gatwick) at that time of year.
 Virgin also flies from Manchester to Orlando, out and in season.
-During the peak months of the year there are plenty more airports and airline travel options.
+During the peak months of the year, there are plenty more airports and airline travel options.
 There’s plenty to bear in mind when flying on Virgin Atlantic with kids.
 I hope that you will find my long haul review of economy and top tips useful.

 Our flight to Orlando was just over 9 hours and just over 8 hours back to Gatwick.
 Orlando, Florida is 5 hours behind the UK.

 Keep an eye on prices.
 We didn’t book our flight until January, just one month before our holiday.
 I was watching the price of our flights from about late October time.
 The price of each flight changed a lot throughout that time.
 When I first looked it was just as cheap to fly on a Saturday.
 However, nearer the time that was no longer a viable option.
 Midweek flights are a lot cheaper than weekends however if you can afford a little extra for a Sunday then I recommend it as the roads for travelling on are a lot quieter on a Sunday.

 In the end, we saved £250 on the original price by booking in their January sale.
 The price of Premium Economy can also change and sometimes one particular flight was just a few hundred pounds more than Economy.
 We paid £1,360 for our return flights for 2 adults and 1 child.
 The lowest price we could have got was £1,150 however the dates for travel were no good to us.